Direct Loans FAQs

 There are limits on the maximum amount you are eligible to receive each academic year (annual loan limit) and in total (aggregate loan limits).
 The aggregate loan limit for graduate students is $138,500 this includes any pre-existing, undergraduate loans.
 Your school will determine what types of loans and how much you may borrow.

-Direct Unsubsidized Loans - The interest rate is fixed at 6.8% for all borrowers (undergraduate and graduate).
+Direct Unsubsidized Loans - The interest rate is a variable fixed at 5.41%.

 Prior Federal Loans and Financial Aid History - If you currently have a Stafford Loan and would like to check the interest rate, servicer information, and other financial aid history, go to the National Student Loan Data System.

 Interest rate cap for military members - If you qualify under the Service Members Civil Relief Act, the interest rate on loans you obtained before entering military service may be capped at 6% during your military service.
 You must contact your loan servicer to request this benefit.

 In addition, we do not charge interest (for a period of no more than 60 months) on Direct Loans first disbursed on or after October 1, 2008, while a borrower is serving on active duty or performing qualifying National Guard duty during a war or other military operation or other emergency, and serving in an area of hostilities qualifying for special pay.